top of page

 When Firmness Alone Isn’t Enough

-Two mattresses labeled “medium-firm” can perform very differently depending on construction.
-That’s why firmness questions are best answered alongside sleep position and mattress type—not in isolation.
+That’s why firmness questions are best answered alongside sleep style and mattress type — not in isolation.

 Moving From Firmness Questions to the Right Mattress Choice